Baldwin II of Jerusalem: Mawdud's campaigns

 The Seljuq sultan instructed Mawdud to unite his troops with the Seljuq ruler of Armenia, Sökmen el-Kutbî, and the Artuqid Ilghazi against the crusaders.
 They laid siege to Edessa in April 1110.
 Baldwin sent envoys to Baldwin I of Jerusalem, who was besieging Beirut, urging him to come to his rescue, but the king did not abandon the siege until Beirut fell on 13 May.
 Before departing for Edessa, Baldwin I celebrated Pentecost in Jerusalem.
-The King persuaded Bertrand of Tripoli, Joscelin of Courtenay and other crusader leaders to join his campaign, and the Armenian Kogh Vasil and Abu'l-Garib also sent contingents.
+The King persuaded Bertrand of Tripoli, Joscelin of Courtenay and other crusader leaders to join his campaign, and the Armenian Kogh Vasil and Ablgharib also sent contingents.
 On their arrival, Mawdud and his allies lifted the siege of Edessa and withdrew towards Harran.

 Baldwin and Tancred accused each other of having incited the invasion.
 Tancred also claimed sovereignty over the County of Edessa, saying that its territory had been subject to Antioch under the Byzantine Empire.
 Baldwin I refuted Tancred's claim, declaring himself the head of the Latin East.
 After a short campaign against the neighboring Muslim territories, the rulers of the other crusader states decided to leave the county.
 On the King's advice, Baldwin ordered the transfer of the local Christian (predominantly Armenian) peasants to the lands to the west of the Euphrates.
 Taking advantage of the gathering of the Christian peasants by the river and their mainly Armenian escort, Mawdud attacked and massacred them.
 Baldwin, who had already crossed the river along with the other crusader leaders, hastily returned and assaulted Mawdud's troops, although they outnumbered his small retinue.
 Baldwin and his men were only saved by Baldwin I and Tancred, who had followed on the other bank of the river.